ru4ls/ComfyUI_StreetView-Loader/README.md

     1. Select `"16:9 Widescreen (640x360)"` in the `Street View Loader`.
     2. Connect its `IMAGE` output to an **`Upscale Image (using model)`** node.
     3. Use a `Load Upscale Model` node (e.g., `4x-UltraSharp`) to get a final, high-quality **2560x1440** image.
+-   **Historical Date Support (v1.0.3):** Provides an optional `historical_date_id` input parameter.
+When provided, this parameter overrides the location and fetches a historical image from the specified date, allowing you to access Street View imagery from previous years.
+To obtain a historical date ID, use the Street View URL Parser (see below) or extract it from a Google Maps URL.

 ## Street View Pano Loader